-If you have asthma, you know that triggers such as exercise, smoke, or dust can suddenly make breathing difficult.
-This test can help diagnose asthma.
-Your doctor can also use it to help measure the severity of your asthma.
+If you have asthma, you know that triggers such as exercise, smoke, and dust can suddenly make breathing difficult.
+A bronchial provocation test can help diagnose asthma.
+Your doctor can also use it to help measure how severe your asthma is.

-During the test, you inhale a medication that contains a trigger to make your airways narrow.
+During the test, you inhale a medication that makes your airways narrow.
 Then you take a spirometry test.
-This is repeated several times.
+You do this several times.
 Your doctor will use the readings to learn how much your airways narrow during an asthma attack.

 Cardiopulmonary Exercise Stress Test

-During the test you walk on a treadmill or a ride a stationary bicycle.
-Your heart is monitored as it beats faster and faster.
-You will breathe into a tube that measures your lung function as your lungs increasingly work harder.
+During the test, you walk on a treadmill or a ride a stationary bicycle.
+The doctor keeps an eye on your heart rate as your heart beats faster and faster.
+You’ll breathe into a tube that measures your lungs as they work harder.

-Lung function tests are usually safe.
-You can go back to your normal activities after such a test.
+Pulmonary function tests are usually safe.
+You can go back to your normal activities afterward.
 Most tests take 15 to 30 minutes.

-If you’ve noticed shortness of breath, ask your doctor about having a lung function test soon.
+If you’ve noticed that you’re short of breath, ask your doctor about having a lung function test soon.